EdJoPaTo/grammy-inline-menu/README.md

 - Applying the menu to the bot via `bot.use` changed.
 This can now be done with the `MenuMiddleware`.
 Check the [Basic Example](#Basic-Example)
 - `button` and `simpleButton` are combined and renamed into `interact`.
 See [How can I run a simple method when pressing a button?](#how-can-i-run-a-simple-method-when-pressing-a-button)
 - `selectSubmenu` was renamed to `chooseIntoSubmenu`
 - `select` was split into `choose` and `select`.
-See [Whats the difference between choose and select?](#Whats-the-difference-between-choose-and-select)
+See [What's the difference between choose and select?](#Whats-the-difference-between-choose-and-select)
 - `question` is moved into a separate library.
-See [Didnt this menu had a question function?](#Didnt-this-menu-had-a-question-function)
+See [Didn't this menu had a question function?](#Didnt-this-menu-had-a-question-function)
 - The menu does not automatically add back and main menu buttons anymore.
   Use `menuTemplate.manualRow(createBackMainMenuButtons())` for that at each menu which should include these buttons.
 - `setCommand` and `replyMenuMiddleware` were replaced by multiple different functions.
 See [Can I send the menu manually?](#Can-I-send-the-menu-manually)

-# Migrate from version 5 to version 6
+# Migrate from version 5 to 6

 Version 6 switched from Telegraf 3.38 to 4.0.
 See the [Telegraf migration guide for this set of changes](https://github.com/telegraf/telegraf/releases/tag/v4.0.0).